Flock: A Knowledge Graph Foundation Model via Learning on Random Walks: Experiments

 \subsection{Entity and relation prediction over knowledge graphs}

-\textbf{Setup.} We follow the protocol of \citet{galkin2023ultra,zhang2024trix} and pretrain $\flock$ on FB15k-237~\citep{FB15k237}, WN18RR~\citep{Dettmers2018FB}, and CoDEx Medium~\citep{safavi-koutra-2020-codex}.
-We then evaluate its zero-shot and finetuned inference performance with the test set of 54 KG datasets (see \Cref{sec:further-experimental-details} for details).
-These KG datasets are extracted from diverse domains across three settings: inductive on nodes and relations (\textbf{Inductive} $e,r$), inductive on nodes (\textbf{Inductive} $e$), and \textbf{transductive}.
+\paragraph{Setup.} To answer \textbf{Q2}, we follow the protocol of \citet{galkin2023ultra,zhang2024trix} and pretrain $\flock$ on FB15k-237~\citep{FB15k237}, WN18RR~\citep{Dettmers2018FB}, and CoDEx Medium~\citep{safavi-koutra-2020-codex}.
+We then evaluate its zero-shot and finetuned inference performance with the test set of 54 KGs (see \Cref{app:experimental_details} for details).
+These KGs are extracted from diverse domains across three settings: inductive on nodes and relations (\textbf{Inductive} $e,r$), inductive on nodes (\textbf{Inductive} $e$), and \textbf{transductive}.
 Note that these settings differ only during finetuning setup; in zero-shot setup, all entities and relations are unseen.
-We choose two state-of-the-art KGFMs $\ultra$~\citep{galkin2023ultra} and $\trix$~\citep{zhang2024trix} as baselines, since they are pretrained on the same pretraining graph mix to ensure a fair comparison.
-Following conventions in the literature~\citep{zhu2022neural,huang2023theory}, for each triple $(h,r,t)$, we add the corresponding inverse triple $(t,r^{-1},h)$, where $r^{-1}$ is a fresh relation symbol.
-For entity prediction, we report both head and tail results for each triple on all datasets, except for three from \citet{FB15k237-10-20-50} where only tail results are available, following \citet{zhang2024trix}.
-For evaluation, we use the filtered ranking protocol~\citep{brodes2013transe}, reporting Mean Reciprocal Rank (MRR) and Hits@10 for entity prediction, and Hits@1 for relation prediction, as some datasets have fewer than $10$ relations.
-Detailed per-dataset results are shown in \Cref{app:experimental_details}.
+We choose state-of-the-art KGFMs $\ultra$ \citep{galkin2023ultra} and $\trix$ \citep{zhang2024trix} as baselines, as they are pretrained on the same KGs, to ensure a fair comparison.
+For evaluation, we use the filtered ranking protocol \citep{brodes2013transe}, reporting mean reciprocal rank (MRR) and Hits@10 for entity prediction, and Hits@1 for relation prediction, as some KGs have fewer than 10 relations.
+Per-dataset results are in \Cref{app:experimental_details}.